Involution game with specialization strategy: Results and discussion

 Next, we study the situation that the effort of the specialization strategy and the ordinary strategy is different.
 We represent the ordinary strategy as a two dimensional vector $(\alpha E/2, \alpha E/2)$ and the specialization strategy as $(E, 0)$ or $(0, E)$, so the effort ratio of the ordinary strategy to the specialization strategy is $\alpha$.

+In this situation, $F_S$ will reach an unbalanced steady state under some parameter combinations and $0<F_S<1$, while under other parameter combinations $F_S$ will reach 0 or 1 quickly, as shown in Fig.~\ref{fig_t_2}.
+It must be pointed out that the reason why $F_S$ reaches 0 or 1 is not that the selected lattice number is too small, but that the specialization strategy or the ordinary strategy has absolute advantage in the evolution process.

+From Fig.~\ref{fig_t_2}, it can be seen that when the time step $T$ is above 3000, $F_S$ either remains at 0 or 1, or reaches non-stationary equilibrium.
+When in non-stationary equilibrium, we use the mean of $F_S$ from 3000 to 5000 steps as the final state of $F_S$.

-In the Fig.~\ref{fig_m_a}, we show the relationship of $F_S$ with the resourse $M$ and the ratio $\alpha$ when the social temperature takes different values and $E=0.1$.
-As can be seen from the figure, with $\kappa_1$ increase, the area on the left side of the subgraphs where the specialization strategy is dominant decreases, and the area on the right side of the subgraphs where the specialization strategy is dominant increases.
+In the Fig.~\ref{fig_m_a}, we show the relationship of $F_S$ with the resource $M$ and the ratio $\alpha$ when the allocation parameter takes different values and $E=0.1$.
+As can be seen from the figure, with $\kappa_1$ increasing, the area on the left side of the subgraphs where the specialization strategy is dominant decreases, and the area on the right side of the subgraphs where the specialization strategy is dominant increases.
 When $\kappa_1=20, 50$ and 100, the area in the subgraphs where $\alpha<1$ is basically dominated by the ordinary strategy.
 In subgraphs with $\kappa_1=1$ and $\kappa_1=10$, we find that the group will choose the ordinary strategy at the final state in region with both $\alpha$ and $M$ being small, and will choose the specialization strategy in other parameter region.
 There are two boundaries between the specialization strategy area and the ordinary strategy area in subgraphs with $\kappa_1=1$ and $\kappa_1=10$, and the position of the two boundaries will lift as $\kappa_1$ increases.
-In the subgraphs with two boundaries, when $M$ and $\alpha$ are small or large at the same time, the group tends to adopt the ordinary strategy, while the other parameter area tends to adopt the specialization strategy.
+In the subgraphs with two boundaries, when $M$ and $\alpha$ are small or large at the same time, the group tends to adopt the ordinary strategy, while in the other parameter region the group tends to adopt the specialization strategy.
 Fig.~\ref{fig_m_a_e1} shows the simulation results obtained by taking $E=1$ and the other conditions being invariant, which is only slightly different from Fig.~\ref{fig_m_a}.